ogishimalab/cohort_data_discovery_api/README.md

 # Cohort data discovery API

-Cohort data discovery API is the API function and API endpoint designed and implemented for data discovery from large-scale cohort studies.
-In the large-scale cohort studies, to implement precision medicine for multifactorial diseases, enourmous amouts of data are collection including lifestyle data, laboratory data, physiological data, clinical data, lifelog data, and genome and omics data.
-Because of the enourmous scale of data, there is a hurdle to achieve data discovery from collected data in the cohort studies to develp mega cohorts.
+This project develops a Cohort data discovery API, which provides both the API function and endpoint designed for efficient data discovery from large-scale cohort studies.
+In such studies, aimed at implementing precision medicine for multifactorial diseases, enormous amounts of data are collected, including lifestyle data, laboratory test results, physiological data, clinical records, lifelog data, and genome and other omics datasets.
+Due to the sheer scale and complexity of these data, achieving effective data discovery poses a significant hurdle, particularly when attempting to integrate and develop mega-cohorts from existing cohort resources.

 As the standard of the minimum data element of biobank-related data including large-scale cohort data, the Minimum Information About BIobank data Sharing (MIABIS) has been developed.
 Ths MIABIS has a three-layered structure consising of